 The general timeline looks like this:

 - Talk to a Lender – Start now.
 And by now I mean like right now.
-(We have a great relationship with Chris Lester at Prime Lending who can speak to you in great detail about the mortgage process.)
+(We have a great relationship with Chris Lester at Southern Trust Mortgage who can speak to you in great detail about the mortgage process.)
 We have written extensively about how to choose a lender, but suffice it to say, getting the mortgage side straight is critical for a successful outcome.
 Getting started early means you will have an opportunity to clear any credit dings, let any deposits season in your account, make necessary arrangements for any gifts, etc. This ensures that you are not impacting your ability to secure a mortgage DURING the contract period.
 It will also allow you to properly understand the best type of mortgage product to use in securing the home you wish to buy.
 More on this under ‘Pre-Qualifying for a Mortgage’.
 (NOTE – We discuss the dangers of the Online Lenders later in this post.
 PLEASE PLEASE PLEASE PLEASE read that section.)

 - Search – Give yourself a good 45-90 days (if not more) to look and be diligent.
 Learn the market.
 Learn the areas.
 Look on both sides of the river.
 Look at old and new housing.
 Look at it all.
 Even if you’ve bought a house before, you need to acclimate (or re-acclimate) to the current market.
 We like to tell our clients to ‘look strategically,’ meaning look at price points above and below your target zone, as well as housing in multiple areas.